felipehillebrand-ops/Piscine-Reload/README.md

 # License

-These projects were developed for educational purposes as part of the 42 curriculum.
+This project was developed for educational purposes as part of the 42 curriculum.

 ---